 For what reasons could a question be flagged?

-Your question can be flagged by anyone in the community for a number of reasons, including:
+Your post can be flagged by anyone in the community for a number of reasons, including:

 - It was a closed-ended question: The answer to your question has a "correct" or straightforward answer and does not invite classmates to respond in new and unique ways.
 For more information check out our article on: Why was my post moderated for being Closed-Ended? – Packback